nicholsons/comp0035-2024-tutorials/activities/week2/2-8-pandas-categorical-data.md

-# Working with categorical data
+# Activity 2.8: Working with categorical data

 Categorical variables are those where the data can be divided into categories, or groups.
 For example: race, gender, age group, and educational level.